Chef Angela Wadlington is perfecting the flavors behind Chick-fil-A menu items.

 While many of us are thinking ahead to our next meal, Chef Angela Wadlington is thinking about what our cravings will look like many meals – and possibly years – from now.

 As a member of Chick-fil-A’s Culinary team and a trained food scientist, Wadlington shapes the flavors behind Chick-fil-A’s menu.
-She is most interested in flavor profiles and how they all work together, “marrying classic, familiar flavors with something a little bolder and more exciting,” as consumers’ palates evolve.
+She is most interested in flavor profiles and how they all work together, “marrying classic, familiar flavors with something a little bolder and more exciting,” as guests’ palates evolve.

 “It’s all about studying the ingredients – the chemical, the physical and the microbiological,” she says.